cedriclemercier/yumQ/README.md

 * `/`: HOMEPAGE, log-in, create restaurants
 * `/solutions`: INDEX OF SOLUTIONS
-* `/news/`: Page that fetch featured news on BangkokPost and New York Times and display Headline, excerpt and a link to the article
+* `/news/`: Page that fetch featured news on BangkokPost and New York Times and display Headline, excerpt and a link to the article (PS1)
 * `/basics/`: View, edit, create, save and import your favorite quotes from famous people (PS2)
 * `/planning/`: Documentation for our project idea (PS3)
 * `/admin/` : Links to the admin page from where we can manage our users directly from the admin panel with the help of active admin (PS4)
-* `/hotels/` : Lets you add restaurants and give reviews, ratings to the existing restaurants
+* `/hotels/` : Lets you add restaurants and give reviews, ratings to the existing restaurants.It is used in order to recommend better restaurants to the user with the help of rating (PS5)

 ## Useful gems